Classification of Crimes, Statute of Limitations, and Criminal Records

 Kansas Laws on Misdemeanor and Felony Theft

-Like many states, Kansas classifies its theft offenses according to the dollar value of the property or services involved in the offense—the greater the value of the property or services, the more severe the criminal charge and resulting punishment.
+Kansas classifies its theft offenses according to the dollar value of the stolen property or services.
+Penalties for theft increase along with the value of the stolen goods.

 Weapon and Gun Laws